gear6io/ranger/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Icebox?
+Unsure where to begin contributing to the platform?
 You can start by looking through `good first issue` and `help wanted` issues:

-- [Good first issues](https://github.com/TFMV/icebox/labels/good%20first%20issue) - issues which should only require a few lines of code, and a test or two.
+- [Good first issues](https://github.com/gear6io/ranger/labels/good%20first%20issue) - issues which should only require a few lines of code, and a test or two.
-- [Help wanted issues](https://github.com/TFMV/icebox/labels/help%20wanted) - issues which should be a bit more involved than `good first issue` issues.
+- [Help wanted issues](https://github.com/gear6io/ranger/labels/help%20wanted) - issues which should be a bit more involved than `good first issue` issues.

 ### Pull Requests